joeyates/automedia/README.md

 # Roadmap

-* Find files with date in name and move to fixed tree structure
-* Finds files with date in EXIF information,
+* Find files with date in EXIF information,
-* Store config in SQLite database,
-* Add CLI for preference selection.
+* Find and eliminate duplicates.